google/xls/docs_src/dslx_reference.md

 ### Binary Expressions

-DSLX support a familiar set of binary expressions.
-For those, both operands to the expression must be of the same bit type (i.e., not arrays or tuples).
-This is true even for the shift operators.
+DSLX supports a familiar set of binary expressions.
+There are two categories of binary expressions.
+A category where both operands to the expression must be of the same bit type (i.e., not arrays or tuples), and a category where the operands can be of arbitrary bit types (i.e. shift expressions).

 *   shift-right (`>>`)
 *   shift-right arithmetic (`>>>`)